SaharSattari/ged_eeg_analysis/README.md

 - [License](#license)

 ## Introduction
 Motion artifacts in EEG recordings, whether from subject movement, electrode displacement, or environmental interference, introduce noise that can obscure meaningful brain activity.
-This project focuses on developing advanced methods for detecting and mitigating these artifacts, thereby improving the clarity and usability of EEG data.
+This project focuses on developing an unsupervised method for decomposing multichannel EEG to isolate large amplitude artifacts such as motion.

 ## Running the Example